coozoo/xkblayoutgroupmanager/README.md

 `$ ./layoutgroupmgr.sh b`

-If your desktop doesn't allow pass argument from shortcut you can use
+If your desktop doesn't allow pass argument from shortcut you can use layoutback.sh and bind it to some shortcut to.